molnarszilard/visualnav-transformer/README.md

 This is a fork of [https://github.com/robodhruv/visualnav-transformer](https://github.com/robodhruv/visualnav-transformer).
-This repository contains additional config files and runners so that the deployment part can be run on a Jetson Xavier AGX, Pioneer3-AT robot, and an Up camera.
+This repository contains additional config files and runners so that the deployment part can be run on a Jetson Xavier AGX, Pioneer3-AT and Husarion Panther robots, and an Up camera.
 Modified by Szilard Molnar from [ROCON](http://rocon.utcluj.ro/) team UTCN.

 # General Navigation Models: GNM, ViNT and NoMaD